-If you stake 10,000 CRO tokens for 6 months in Crypto.com exchange, you get access to the Syndicate and about 20% APY.
+If you stake 5,000 CRO tokens for 6 months in Crypto.com exchange, you get access to the Syndicate.
+You can read more about this here.

 Crypto.com exchange has also “soft staking” for many popular cryptocurrencies.
 This means the exchange is paying you interest for holding coins there.
 This soft staking can be ended at any time you want.

 As mentioned earlier, the year 2021 has brought major changes to the Crypto.com ecosystem.
 Crypto.com has entered Ethereum’s territory.
 It is now competing with smart contract platforms.

 The implementation of Crypto.com blockchains is very similar to Binance’s approach.
 Crypto.com calls its blockchains Crypto.org and Cronos.

 Crypto.org MainNet was launched in March 2021.
 It’s been developed for a few years already.
 At first, it was called Crypto.com Chain.
 This was changed to Crypto.org when the MainNet was launched.
 A brand new white paper was also released at the same time.